github/CodeSearchNet/README.md

       python train.py --model neuralbow
       ```

-    The above command will assume default values for the location(s) of the training data and a destination where would like to save the output model.
+    The above command will assume default values for the location(s) of the training data and a destination where you would like to save the output model.
 The default location for training data is specified in `/src/data_dirs_{train,valid,test}.txt`.
 These files each contain a list of paths where data for the corresponding partition exists.
 If more than one path specified (separated by a newline), the data from all the paths will be concatenated together.
 For example, this is the content of `src/data_dirs_train.txt`:

     ```
     $ cat data_dirs_train.txt